Where to Stay? Choosing the right Hotelin/near San Francisco

 FYI: hotels in San Francisco, Oakland, San Jose, many near SFO and others add to your final bill a Hotel Tax, officially a "transient occupancy tax."
 If budgeting closely, you may want to ask about this before booking your reservation.

 Some visitors planning longer stays have found AirBnB and similar services offering houses, condos, and apartments for short-term rental a satisfying option.
 Realize, however, that with a rental, when you're looking for help--what's the best time to take a cable car ride? or is Alcatraz really sold out?--you are on your own.

 "Downtown": Union Square, The Financial District & Nob Hill Pros: easy access to all major transit corridors and taxis/Lyft,Uber; amenities associated with historic "grande dame" and boutique hotels; many high-end restaurants and fast- food outlets, and luxury stores like Armani and Dior; walking distance from the Moscone Convention Center; proximity to the Theater District.
 If you want to catch a nap during the day or a concert/show after dark, this area is probably optimal.
 Cf. The Marker, Chancellor, Marines' Memorial, Executive,Emblem, Stay Pineapple Westin St. Francis, Fairmont, Mark Hopkins, Stanford Court Cons: definitely "downtown" with crowds and panhandlers (usually harmless); Nob Hill is a steep climb from Union Square shopping but offers the magnificent Grace Cathedral, and panoramic vistas.

-Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and The Exploratorium (world-class science museum devoted to children of all ages), Ferry Building's "farm-to-table" markets; views of Alcatraz & Golden Gate Bridge; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so
+Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and The Exploratorium (world-class science museum oriented towards children and young adults), Ferry Building's excellent farmers' market; views of Alcatraz & Golden Gate & Bay Bridges; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so